 Reduce Greenery

-This may seem like an unconventional tip as plants are known to improve indoor air quality, but move your plants outside as they can increase your indoor humidity.
-Humans also release moisture when they breathe, about one-quarter of a cup per hour, so having a house full of people can raise humidity levels.
+Humans also release moisture when they breathe (about one-quarter of a cup per hour).
+So having a house full of people can raise humidity levels.
 But we don’t condone kicking out your kids just to reduce the humidity.
+You can always try to keep doors in the home open to increase air circulation.

 Invest in a Dehumidifier